-If you suffer a broken finger, in many cases, the chance of making a full recovery could be quite high.
-However, a missed finger fracture could lead to additional pain and suffering for many weeks or months to come.
+By Danielle Parsons.
+Last Updated 8th November 2023.
+A missed finger fracture could lead to additional pain and suffering for many weeks or months to come.
 It could also lead to deformity of the finger or reduced grip which could have an impact on your ability to work as well as you did before.
 Therefore, this guide sets out to explain when you could claim compensation for medical negligence leading to a misdiagnosed finger fracture.
 We’ll look at the symptoms of finger fractures, how they’re treated, how they could be missed and when a doctor could be liable for your suffering.

 Here at Medical Negligence Assist, we believe anybody should be able to claim for negligence that causes them to suffer without worrying about the cost of doing so.
 That’s why we offer free legal advice about claiming.
-Also, our advisors can provide a no obligation assessment of any claim.
-Finally, if your claim has strong grounds, you could be introduced to one of our medical negligence lawyers who’ll operate on a no win no fee basis if they take on your claim.
+Also, our advisors can provide a no-obligation assessment of any claim.
+Finally, if your claim has strong grounds, you could be introduced to one of our medical negligence lawyers who’ll operate on a No Win No Fee basis if they take on your claim.

 Choose A Section